omkarlhr9595/IMCC/FY/DSA/Doubley Linked List/traverseList.md

-# Here is an algorithm to traverse a linked list:
+# Here is an algorithm to traverse a doubly linked list:

 ```
 STEP 1: Initialize a pointer to the head node of the linked list.